Official name

 Economic relations

-Sweden has been Serbia's long-term and most important economic partner among the Scandinavian countries, and we have a trade surplus with them.
-In 2021 trade amounted to 512.68 milion of euros (exports 290.17 milion of euros, imports 222.50 milion of euros).
-In 2020 trade amounted to 394.33 mil. euros (exports 199.5 million euros and imports 154.84 million euros).
-In the last few years, investments from Sweden have been mainly placed in the sales and distribution business and the service sector in Serbia, in which about 100 companies with Swedish capital are successfully operating today.
-Among them, the most prominent investments are the companies Tetra Pak (72 million euros), LK Armatur (1.5 million euros), Verisec, IKEA, the first department store was opened in 2017.
-It has invested 70 million euros and plans to invests EUR 300 million in a total of 5 department stores in Serbia), Trelleborg / Mitas, Gorenje Tiki doo / Nibe Industrier, Rimaster AB, AQ Inductive Components, Transcom Worldwide.
+In the last few years, investments from Sweden have mainly been placed in sales and distribution activities and the service sector in Serbia, where today around 100 companies with Swedish capital are successfully operating.
+Among them, the most prominent investments are the companies Tetra Pak (72 million euros), LK Armatur (1.5 million euros), Verisec, IKEA (the first department store was opened in 2017, it invested 70 million euros, and plans to invests euros 300 million in a total of 5 department stores in Serbia), Trelleborg/Mitas, Gorenje Tiki doo/Nibe Industrier, Rimaster AB, AQ Inductive Components, Transcom Worldwide.

 Bilateral agreements